 If you have diabetes or have a weakened immune system and develops cellulitis

 The symptoms of cellulitis may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

 How is cellulitis diagnosed?